zhehaowang/zhehao.me/book-notes/science-of-cooking/readme.md

 They typically have more additives (thickeners), less calcium than natural cheese.

 Unfermented cheese, however, can be made at home without any special equipment.

+### Rice, Grains, Pasta

+Removing each grain’s shell-like, inedible husk reveals an edible kernel coated in a nutritious, colored bran—this is "brown" (unmilled) rice.

+The bran oxidize and turn rancid in months, or milled, leaving behind only the starch-filled core, or endosperm—this is "white" rice.

+Brown rice takes two to three times longer than white rice to cook because hot water needs to penetrate the tough bran layer.

+Brown rice contains the living "germ" of the seed as well as fiber and protein rich bran.

+Rice contains two types of starch: amylopectin (soft, sticky) and amylose (hard).

+As a general rule the longer the grain, the more amylose it contains.

+Know your rice
+* Short grain
+  * Sticky rice.
+High in amylopectin, low in amylose.
+  * Risotto rice.
+Both are >= 90% amylopectin.
+* Medium grain
+  * Paella rice.
+(Calrose, valencia, bomba)
+* Long grain
+  * White rice.
+(78% amylopectin).
+Basmati is of this category.
+  * Wild rice (98% amylopectin).
+Called rice but this dark colored rice (cooked with bran intact) comes from a different plant.

+Rinse the rice before cooking to wash off surface starch and reduce stickiness.
+Washing also removes dust and microscopic debris, but avoid repeated drenching, because this may also wash off aromatic flavor molecules.

+To cook any variety of rice to perfection (slightly firm and not too sticky), use equal amounts of water and rice—a ratio of 1:1 water:rice—plus extra water for evaporation.

+A soil bateria, Bacillus cereus (causing diarrhea), starts to multiply and release its toxins on cooked rice between 39–131°F (4–55°C), making reheating leftover rice potentially dangerous.
+Cooked rice becomes unsafe once the bacteria and toxins reach a critical level, but the smell and appearance of the rice is unchanged.

+Reheating cooked rice may kill the new bacteria, but will not destroy the toxins.

+Day 2 and day 3 leftover rice should not be reheated.

+In a wheat kernel, 83% is endosperm (largely starch), 14% bran (rich in vitamin B, minerals, disease fighting antioxidants), 3% is the germ (sprouting part of the seed, omega-3 fats, vitamins and minerals.)

+Quinoa is high in protein, and boasts all nine essential amino acids, omega fats, vitamin B, and minerals.

+Beans are rich in fiber, protein, and essential nutrients, thoroughly good for health.
+However, for people who do not normally eat this high-fiber food, a meal of beans gives the gas-producing bacteria in the gut a sudden excess of fiber to feast on, thus producing gas.

+Soaking dried beans and peas before cooking and draining away the water is thought to help remove some soluble fibers.

+A pinch of salt when boiling pasta helps remove sticky starch.
+Constant stirring in early stage, and adding oil after boiling both help pasta to become non-sticky.

+### Vegetables, fruits, nuts and seeds

+More nutritionally important than organic status is the quality of the soil and the mineral it provides.